-High-efficiency gas furnaces, also known as condensing furnaces, condense the water vapor in exhaust gases to extract additional heat.
+Also known as condensing furnaces, furnaces with AFUE ratings of 90 percent or greater condense the water vapor in exhaust gases to extract additional heat.
+Venting is directly through a wall to the outside through a PVC pipe, rather than through the chimney.
 This efficiency comes at a cost, however.
 Experts say a condensing furnace may cost about $1,000 more than a furnace with an annual fuel utilization efficiency (AFUE) rating of around 80 percent.
 Installation costs may be higher as well.
 However, because a condensing furnace will use less fuel over time, the energy savings may be enough to recoup the extra cost.
 In addition, a condensing furnace will emit less carbon dioxide, which may be an important factor for those concerned about pollution.

 4. American Council for an Energy Efficient Economy